natebrunelle/cs2102/markdown/policies.md

     A discord server join link is in the course's Collab site.
     We recommend downloading the desktop app (at <https://discord.com/>), which has more features and better-quality audio and video, but the browser version should also work.

-    For communication about personal circumstances, contact an instructor **directly** via email, telephone, or office hours.

-Nathan Brunelle
-:    Email
-    :   <a href="mailto:njb2b@virginia.edu?subject=2120">njb2b@virginia.edu</a>; include 2120 in the subject

-    Office Hours
-    :   TBD
+    For communication about personal circumstances, especially valid reasons for rescheduling a Friday assignment, **please precisely execute the following instructioms**:
+    :   Send an email with 2120 and a short explanation *in the subject line* to the following three addresses:  <a href="mailto:orrico@virginia.edu?subject=2120">orrico@virginia.edu</a>, <a href="mailto:nc2uzv@virginia.edu?subject=2120">nc2uzv@virginia.edu</a>, <a href="mailto:ryc5nfd@virginia.edu?subject=2120">ryc5nfd@virginia.edu</a>

+For other issues, dropping by my office is definitely the best way to reach me.
+I have an open-door policy (ie, if my door is open, even just a crack, that means please come in and chat!)
 Elizabeth Orrico
 :   Email
     :   <a href="mailto:orrico@virginia.edu?subject=2120">orrico@virginia.edu</a>; include 2120 in the subject